darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/color-assessment.md

 Color assessment mode can also be toggled by pressing Ctrl+B.

-If desired, the distance from the edge of the full view window to the edge of the image can be modified in `$HOME/.config/darktable/darktablerc` parameter `darkroom/ui/iso12464_border`.
-The parameter `darkroom/ui/iso12464_ratio` dertermines the percent of the area that will be part of the white border.
-Reduce the ratio to reduce the size of the white border.
+You can modify the distance from the edge of the center panel to the edge of the image by adjusting the `darkroom/ui/iso12464_border` entry in the `$HOME/.config/darktable/darktablerc` file.
+In the same file you can modify the size of the white border (in percent) by adjusting the `darkroom/ui/iso12464_ratio` entry.